 PIs: Sophia Choukas-Bradley & Laura Widman (North Carolina State University)

-In collaboration with Dr. Laura Widman’s Teen Health Lab at NC State University, the TAYA Lab is conducting a school-based longitudinal study examining interpersonal influences on adolescents’ sexuality and body image.
+In collaboration with Dr. Laura Widman’s Teen Health Lab at NC State University, the TAYA Lab conducted a school-based longitudinal study examining interpersonal influences on adolescents’ sexuality and body image.
 In the spring of 2018, we administered Widman’s sexual health intervention to NC high school students and collected data on a broad range of adolescents’ experiences related to social media use, body image, sexuality, and interpersonal relationships.
 We collected one-year follow-up data in the spring of 2019.
-One of the major projects to come out of this study is the development and validation of the Appearance-Related Social Media Consciousness Scale (ASMC Scale), a scale we have administered to high school and college students that assesses the extent to which young people are fixated on their physical appearance on social media, in both their online and offline lives (manuscript currently under review).
+We have begun to publish papers using this dataset, and other data analyses are currently under way.

 College Life Study

 For this study, undergraduate participants completed in-depth, anonymous online surveys assessing their sexual experiences and relationships, body image and disordered eating, gender-related constructs, and social media use.
 Data collection was completed in 2018 and data are currently being analyzed.

 Other TAYA Lab Collaborations

 I have multiple ongoing collaborations focused on adolescents' and emerging adults' social media use.